-Emirates Airline will be increasing Seattle capacity this summer by adding a second daily nonstop flight between its Dubai hub and the Pacific northwest.
+Emirates will be increasing its Seattle capacity this summer by adding a second daily nonstop flight between its Dubai hub and the Pacific Northwest.
 Currently, the carrier operates a single daily 777-300ER flight into SeaTac, a route that has been in operation since March 2012, that arrives into Seattle in the early afternoon and departs for Dubai in the late afternoon.
 Effective July, Emirates will add a morning departure from Seattle to complement its existing route with an early morning arrival into Seattle and mid morning return to Dubai.

 *NEW* Emirates Seattle operation timetable effective July 7, 2015: